jplayer/react-jPlayer-utils/README.md

 `npm install --save react-jplayer-utils`

 #### UMD
 The recommended way to use this package is through npm and webpack.
 However if you insist on including the .js manually then both the unminified and minified versions are available from the `/dist/` folder.
-The dependencies of this package have been excluded for the UMD build so you will need to include them manually as shown in the react-jPlayer-example's [UMDPlayer](https://github.com/jplayer/react-jPlayer-examples/tree/master/jPlayers/UMDPlayer) and [UMDPlaylist](https://github.com/jplayer/react-jPlayer-examples/tree/master/jPlaylists/UMDPlaylist).

 This module is exported to a variable called `ReactJPlayerUtils`.